HubertArciszewski95/python_mini_projects/README.md

 # python_mini_projects
-Repository of my python mini projects i did during some courses
+This is repository of my python mini projects i did during some courses.